The-Memin/bloglist-frontend/README.md

 ### Auth token
 Token is stored in localStorage (key: e.g. loggedBlogAppUser).
 The API client attaches Authorization: Bearer <token> to protected requests.

+## Notes
+* Delete is only allowed for the blog’s owner (validated by backend).

+* Tests cover login failure/success and blog interactions (create/like/delete).

+## Acknowledgments

+Part of **Full Stack Open**, University of Helsinki — Part 5.